 Share with students they should have at least 3 attempts, probably more.
 Google Jamboard allows students to have up to 20 frames.
 If they need more than this to show their attempts they will need to continue in a 2nd Jamboard.

-I also created a Google Jamboard sample Jam for discount.
+I also created a Google Jamboard sample Jam for Open Middle discount math problem.